yants27/parkour_test/README.md

 ## License

-This project is licensed under the MIT License, which means:
+This project is licensed under the MIT License.

-- You are free to use, copy, modify, and distribute the code, even for commercial purposes.
-- You must include the original copyright and license notice in all copies or substantial parts of the software.
-- The software is provided "as is", without any warranty or guarantee.

 All images in this project are generated using generative AI (GenAI) tools.